This is top SEO tips for retailers. Click here for SEO tips for brands.

 Search engines love fresh content.
 That’s been the golden rule of product page optimization since the early days of SEO.

-Or, even better, you could lean on your brands to do the hard work for you by displaying reviews they’ve collected on your product display pages via syndication
+Or, even better, you could lean on your brands to do the hard work for you by displaying reviews they’ve collected on your product display pages via retail syndication.

 Using syndication services to pull in content like reviews and user-generated photos and videos from your brands gives you SEO points for fresh content without taking too much of your team’s time.
 It also affects important off-page SEO ranking signals like engagement, reputation, and user experience.

-If you’re a retailer, you need to leverage your brands.
+As a retailer, you need to leverage your vendors.
 They have a relationship with consumers that you may or may not have the opportunity to build.
 The more content they let you use, the better.

 Understand user intent